 Sunflowers (Can also be direct sewn around May 21st.)

-Squash (Plant in fiber pots that can be planted into soil with the bottom of the pot removed.
+Squash (Consider planting in fiber pots that can be planted into soil with the bottom of the pot removed.
 They do not like their roots disturbed during transplant.)

-If you live in a warmer climate and are looking for start dates more applicable to the warmer zones, I recommend checking out these lists.
+If you live in a warmer climate and are looking for start dates more applicable to the warmer zones, I recommend checking out these lists by West Coast Seeds.

 Make sure you harden off your plants prior to transplanting to prevent them dying from shock.